bearpelican/musicautobot/README.md

 ## Example Notebooks

+1. Play with predictions on Google Colab
+ * [MusicTransformer Generate](https://colab.research.google.com/github/bearpelican/musicautobot/blob/master/notebooks/music_transformer/Generate_colab.ipynb) - Loads a pretrained model and shows how to generate/predict new notes
+ * [MultitaskTransformer Generate](https://colab.research.google.com/github/bearpelican/musicautobot/blob/master/notebooks/multitask_transformer/Generate_colab.ipynb) - Loads a pretrained model and shows how to harmonize, generate new melodies, and remix existing songs.

-1. MusicTransformer
+2. MusicTransformer
  * [Train](notebooks/music_transformer/Train.ipynb) - End to end example on how to create a dataset from midi files and train a model from scratch
  * [Generate](notebooks/music_tranformer/Generate.ipynb) - Loads a pretrained model and shows how to generate/predict new notes
- * [Generate Colab](https://colab.research.google.com/github/bearpelican/musicautobot/blob/master/notebooks/music_transformer/Generate_colab.ipynb) - Try it out on Google Colab!

-2. MultitaskTransformer
+3. MultitaskTransformer
  * [Train](notebooks/multitask_transformer/Train.ipynb) - End to end example on creating a seq2seq and masked dataset for multitask training.
  * [Generate](notebooks/multitask_tranformer/Generate.ipynb) - Loads a pretrained model and shows how to harmonize, generate new melodies, and remix existing songs.

-3. Data Encoding
+4. Data Encoding
  * [Midi2Tensor](notebooks/data_encoding/Midi2Tensor.ipynb) - Shows how the libary internally encodes midi files to tensors for training.
  * [MusicItem](notebooks/data_encoding/MusicItem-Transforms.ipynb) - MusicItem is a wrapper that makes it easy to manipulate midi data.
 Convert midi to tensor, apply data transformations, even play music or display the notes within browser.